Maine Packing List

 3. Insect Repellent

 This one is a must.
 Maine jokes that the mosquito is it’s state animal and boy did I get eaten alive.
-Get OFF wipes, bug spray, mosquito repellent bracelets and even patches – those suckers are viscious!
-There were multiple times that we hit mosquitoes feasting on us and had streams of blood on our arms and legs. shudder
+Get OFF wipes, bug spray, mosquito repellent bracelets and even patches – those suckers are vicious!
+There were multiple times that we hit mosquitoes feasting on us and had streams of blood on our arms and legs.

 I packed like 5 bathing suits and barely got wet, ha.
 The Atlantic is pretty cold all year round, but in August the water warms up to a balmy 60 degrees.